Noise-robust ground state energy estimates from deep quantum circuits: Noise robustness in the QCM approach

-We wish to compare the behaviour of $E_0^{\rm L(4)}$ with the variational ground state estimate $\langle H \rangle$ when inputs are derived from noisy quantum computations.
+Here we seek to understand the apparent robustness of $E_0^{\rm L(4)}$ versus the variational ground state estimate $\langle H \rangle$ when inputs are derived from noisy quantum computations.
 We will also compare our Lanczos expansion theory based method to a similar method derived from the $t$-expansion~\cite{horn1984t}, from which the ground state energy of a quantum many-body system can be extrapolated in terms of Hamiltonian moments in a number of ways~\cite{stubbins1988methods} -- the most well-known of these being the connected moments expansion (CMX)~\cite{cmx}:

 The CMX is a suitable benchmark for our Lanczos derived moment method, as it has seen recent interest in a quantum computing context~\cite{kowalski2020quantum,seki2021quantum}.
 When truncated to $K$ terms, the CMX involves Hamiltonian moments up to order $(2K-1)$.
 For a generous comparison with $E_0^{\rm L(4)}$ (at 4th order in the moments), we take the three term truncation of the CMX ground state energy (to 5th order in the moments), denoted as $E_0^{\rm CMX(5)}$ to remain consistent with our notation.